Automations

 - **Subscriber Status:** starts when the subscriber status matches the selected rule, such as Active, Unconfirmed, Unsubscribed, Complained, Bounced, or Blocked.

-Event wait steps are different from triggers.
-They pause the subscriber until something else happens later, such as a tag being added or removed, a magic link being clicked, an email being opened, an email link being clicked, or a sequence being completed.
+Event wait steps are not triggers.
+They pause the Subscriber until a later event happens, such as a tag being added or removed, a magic link being clicked, or a sequence being completed.

 - **Add Tag** or **Remove Tag:** update the subscriber's labels.